-A group of experts in this field studied the results from tests performed on these children's blood cells.
+- Years after receiving cells that were modified by a retroviral vector, some children in this small study developed a leukemia-like malignant disease (cancer). - At least one child died from the cancer. - A group of experts in this field studied the results from tests performed on these children's blood cells.
 They concluded that the leukemia-like malignancy was caused by the retroviral vector DNA.
 However, most of the children with X-linked SCID who have received experimental gene therapy have not been found to have a leukemia-like disease at this time.
 Although they appear healthy, we still do not know whether they, too, will develop a malignant growth.

-We do not know if the ZFN modified T cells used in the study in which you were previously enrolled might cause a new malignancy or other long-term side effects.
+We do not know if the retroviral vector used in the study in which you were previously enrolled might cause a new malignancy or other long-term side effects.
+However, you should be aware that the DNA contained in retroviral vectors will combine with your DNA and that, under some circumstances, this has been known to cause malignant (cancerous) growth months to years later.

-The risk for developing a new cancer or any of the events listed on the next page under the section titled "What am I being asked to do?" is the reason we are required by the Food and Drug Administration (FDA) to follow you in this study for up to 10 years after your last dose of ZFN modified T cells.
+The risk for developing a new cancer or any of the events listed on the next page under the section titled "What am I being asked to do?" is the reason we are required by the Food and Drug Administration (FDA) to follow you in this study for up to 15 years after your last dose of C34-CXCR4-T cells.